-The MSHN UM team has 3 full-time specialists who are available Monday through Friday from 8am-5pm via telephone and email:
+The MSHN UM team has 3 full-time specialists who are available Monday through Friday from 8am-5pm via telephone and email.
+Each UM Specialist is assigned to specific counties located within the MSHN Region and provides program-specific and location-specific support in addition to areas of general assistance.